Articles , Glossary

 Home page of the bakery website

-Make the home page accessible from any point of the website
+Make the home page accessible from any point on the website

 Home is usually the foundation of the website structure.
-So, users need to have a chance to get back home from any page they are on.
-Check it when all the pages are designed not to miss this obvious still vital interaction.
+So, users need the ability to return home from any page they are on.
+Check it when all the pages are designed, not to miss this obvious, still vital interaction.

 Don’t direct all the outer traffic to the home page

-For simple one-page websites, this question is not actual: indeed, they represent only a home page which satisfies one or multiple functions and there is no other place where the traffic could be directed from the outer sources.
-The same happens if the website is not complex, home is not overloaded with diverse links and navigation elements, so conversion can be reached right from it while other pages play secondary roles.
-In this case directing all the traffic to the most informative part of the site, which also enables a user to accomplish the necessary action and get what they need, is a good idea.
+For simple one-page websites, this question is not relevant: they are home pages that serve one or more functions, and there is no other place where traffic could be directed from the outside.
+The same happens if the website is not complex, the home page is not overloaded with diverse links and navigation elements, so conversion can be reached right from it, while other pages play secondary roles.
+In this case, directing all traffic to the most informative part of the site, which also enables users to accomplish the necessary action and get what they need, is a good idea.

 However, for complex websites and platforms, especially if they satisfy the multiple needs of a broad target audience, this approach can be the step in killing profitability and reducing conversion rates.
-The user can get scared, distracted or even annoyed with the amount of information they have to get through to find what they need, especially if focused on a particular narrow goal.
-Using landing pages in the case when you need to concentrate the user’s attention on something specific can be an efficient way of solving this problem.
-A landing page is focused on one item, to make it quickly found and reduce delays when the target user seeks for specific operations, services or items.
-This is the issue of especially high importance in the case of e-commerce websites when unwise design solutions bring to poor user experience and financial losses.
+The user can get scared, distracted, or even annoyed with the amount of information they have to get through to find what they need, especially if focused on a particular narrow goal.
+Using landing pages in cases when you need to concentrate the user’s attention on something specific can be an efficient way of solving this problem.
+A landing page is focused on one item, to make it quickly found and reduce delays when the target user seeks specific operations, services, or items.
+This is an issue of especially high importance in the case of e-commerce websites when unwise design solutions lead to poor user experience and financial losses.

 Appearance

-The third set of tips is concentrated on the page looks.
-No doubt, the recommendations are applicable for any kind of webpage, still, on the home page, they tend to be more influential.
+The third set of tips is concentrated on the page’s look.
+No doubt, the recommendations are applicable for any kind of webpage; still, on the home page, they tend to be more influential.

 Be stringent in color choice

-Color is the power which can either strengthen or ruin other design decisions.
-Choosing the color palette, remember that colors influence user perception.
-Studying color psychology is helpful to make choices that transfer the right message.
+Color is the power that can either strengthen or ruin other design decisions.
+When choosing the color palette, remember that colors influence user perception.
+Studying color psychology helps make choices that convey the right message.
 Attention to traditional color theory will help to find the color combinations that will look elegant and harmonic.
-One more popular issue is choosing between light or dark background: the solution is mostly based on the type of content website presents.
+Another popular issue is choosing between a light and dark background; the solution depends mostly on the type of content the website presents.
 Text-based websites usually use light and airy interfaces while visual-based ones can apply a dark background to make the images look deeper and more stylish.

 Apply recognizable visual prompts and associations

 Being full of data, home pages usually include a variety of icons and illustrations.
-Choosing them, always test their recognizability and check if they build right associations.
-If there is the risk of double meaning or culture differences of the target audience, supporting the icons or illustrations with a short copy might be helpful.
+Choosing them, always test their recognizability and check if they build the right associations.
+If there is a risk of double meaning or cultural differences of the target audience, supporting the icons or illustrations with a short copy might be helpful.

 architecture magazine website